Bertrand Le Roy's technical blog

 This is my technical and professional blog.
 I write another, more personal blog at http://vulu.net where I express opinions that you won't like about science, books, movies, and religion, or lack thereof.

 I grew up in the suburbs of beautiful Paris where I enjoyed a happy, nerdy childhood.
 At age 10, I got my first computer, a TI-99/4A.
 Two years later, I self-published my first video game, and sold thousands of copies.
-This is about the time when I met Fabien Royer, my friend and business partner at Nwazet and HyGroBot.
-Together, we built an ambitious adventure game on the Atari 800XL.
+A few years later, I built an ambitious adventure game on the Atari 800XL with my friend Fabien Royer.

 At age 20, I got accepted at École Normale Supérieure de Lyon where I studied physics and mathematics and then got myself a PhD in Mathematical Physics (my thesis title was "Ternary Algebraic Structures").
 After that, I decided that I had understood all the mysteries of the world (joking).
 Wanting to go back to computer stuff, I joined a small web agency where I built what was probably the first CMS based on the nascent .NET platform.